Streamline-TS/mcp-runner/README.md

 - Communicating with MCP servers using JSON-RPC
 - Listing and calling tools exposed by MCP servers
 - Accessing resources provided by MCP servers
+- Proxying Server-Sent Events (SSE) to enable clients to connect to MCP servers

 ## Installation